 Revise and repeat!

-Focusing on these aforementioned areas will enable you to learn what has the most positive impact on your audience and allow you to adapt your strategy to ensure best practice.
+Focusing on the areas above will enable you to learn what has the most positive impact on your audience and allow you to adapt your life science marketing strategy to ensure best practice.